What is Dhikr?

 The practice

 The Arabic root dh-k-r covers remembrance, mention, recital, naming.
-Dhikr is the recurrent verbal invocation of one of the names of God: Allāh, Lā ilāha illā Allāh (there is no god but God), Yā Hayy Yā Qayyūm (O Living, O Self-Subsisting), or one of the ninety-nine al-asmāʾ al-ḥusnā — the most beautiful names.
-The phrase is repeated, in the simplest form, with no more apparatus than the sustained intention to repeat it.
-More formal practice uses a misbaḥa — the prayer-bead string of ninety-nine or thirty-three beads — to count, and pairs the repetition with breath: a name on the inhalation, a name on the exhalation.
-The fully ritual form, dhikr al-jalī (manifest dhikr), is performed aloud in the Sufi lodge in formation, often with rhythmic head and torso movement; the inward form, dhikr al-khafī (hidden dhikr), is silent and internal, descended through the orders' chains of teachers as the same practice in a different register.
+In practice, dhikr means repeating one of the names of God: Allāh, Lā ilāha illā Allāh (there is no god but God), Yā Hayy Yā Qayyūm (O Living, O Self-Subsisting), or one of the ninety-nine al-asmāʾ al-ḥusnā, the most beautiful names.
+In its simplest form the practice needs nothing but the sustained intention to keep repeating.
+More formal practice uses a misbaḥa, the prayer-bead string of ninety-nine or thirty-three beads, and pairs repetition with breath: a name on the inhalation, a name on the exhalation.
+The outward form, dhikr al-jalī (manifest dhikr), is performed aloud in the Sufi lodge, often with rhythmic head and torso movement.
+The inward form, dhikr al-khafī (hidden dhikr), is silent and internal, transmitted through each order's chain of teachers.

 What it claims to do